jro31/jethro-codes/_articles/projects/blocks-falling.md

 Yeah, not so fast.

 Sadly, there are several scenrios where it's not possible to rotate a block.
-The rotated block may be outside of the game board, or it may be in a position that already has a `'settled'` block, so what do we do then?
+The newly rotated block may be outside of the game board, or it may be in a position that already has a `'settled'` block, so what do we do then?

 Well glad you asked.
 Things are about to get quite hooky again.